Sociology - MA, MS

 All students take core graduate courses in social theory, social research methods, and statistics:

-- SOCY 7000 Advanced Sociological Theory
+- SOCY 7000 Adv Sociological Theory

-- RSOC 7700 Methods of Social Research
+- RSOC 7700 Methods Of Social Research

 Students without undergraduate course work in these areas may be required to take additional courses to prepare for the core graduate courses.
 Additional courses at the 6000-level and above are taken with the advice of the student’s graduate advisory committee.